 Don’t Let a Theft Charge Ruin Your Life!
 Call Our Pennsylvania Criminal Defense Attorneys

 Charges of theft by deception, or any other type of theft charge, require an experienced Philadelphia criminal defense attorney.
-At van der Veen, Hartshorn and Levin, we know not everyone charged is guilty of a crime.
+At van der Veen, Hartshorn, Levin & Lindheim, we know not everyone charged is guilty of a crime.
 We also know people sometimes make mistakes, and they shouldn’t have to pay for those for the rest of their life.
-If you’ve been charged with a crime, call us today at (215) 486-0123 to schedule a meeting with one of our attorneys.
+If you ’ve been charged with a crime, call us today at (215) 486-0123 to schedule a meeting with one of our attorneys.